dejah22/Unique-Posture-Extraction-from-Classical-Dances/README.md

 ## Key Highlights
 - **Annotated Dataset**: 400 manually annotated postures from five Jathiswaram performances across different Ragas.
 - **Novel Framework**: Lightweight, interpretable, and tailored for small datasets.
-- **Applications**: Choreographic analysis, cultural archiving, intelligent tutoring systems, and generative dance modeling.
+- **Applications**: Choreographic analysis, expression analysis, cultural archiving, generative motion modeling.

-Our pipeline integrates:
-- **MediaPipe Pose** for 33-keypoint skeletal landmark detection
-- **Normalization techniques** for translation and scale invariance
-- **Greedy deduplication algorithm** with F1-based threshold optimization

-Among all metrics, **Angular Distance** achieved the best performance, yielding **84.01% accuracy** and a **76.19% F1-score** on unseen sequences.

 ## ⏳ Code Release
 The source code, dataset preprocessing scripts, and evaluation pipeline will be released **after the review process is complete** and the decision of ICMLDE 2025 is announced.